igomez10/tulip/README.md

-An open source API for Buda written in Go.
+An open source API client for Buda written in Go.

 You can check the current Buda API documentation at http://api.buda.com